dartondox/dox/README.md

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to the Dox framework, please fork the repo and PR to us.
+Please visit [contribution guide](/docs/others/contribute.md) for more information.

 ## License